scipy-conference/scipy_proceedings/papers/brendt_wohlberg/brendt_wohlberg.rst

    \mathrm{argmin}_D (1/2) \| D X - S \|_2^2 \; \text{ s.t }
    \; \|\mathbf{d}_m\|_2 = 1 \;.

+This approach is implemented by class ``admm.bpdndl.DictLearn``.
 An unusual feature of this dictionary learning algorithm is the adoption from convolutional dictionary learning :cite:`bristow-2013-fast` :cite:`wohlberg-2016-efficient` :cite:`garcia-2017-subproblem` of the very effective strategy of alternating between a single step of each of the sparse coding and dictionary update algorithms.
 To the best of this author's knowledge, this strategy has not previously been applied to standard (non-convolutional) dictionary learning.